Publications

 The

-Tsong-kha-pa took great pains to base his incisive insights on the
+Tibetan Buddhism.
+Tsong-kha-pa took great pains to base his incisive insights on

-classical Indian Buddhist literature, illustrating his points with
+the classical Indian Buddhist literature, illustrating his points with classical

-classical citations as well as with sayings of the masters of the
+citations as well as with sayings of the masters of the earlier Kadampa tradition.

 TBLC Co-Director and Great Treatise translator Joshua Cutler has written an article describing the journey of this project, which was originally published in Mandala Magazine in 2004.
 If you wish, you can find the article here.